 Our customer base, particularly in the semiconductor industry, historically has been, and is becoming increasingly, highly concentrated.
 In this environment, orders from a relatively limited number of manufacturers have accounted for, and are expected to continue to account for, a substantial portion of our sales.
 In addition, the mix and type of customers, and sales to any single customer, may vary significantly from quarter to quarter and from year to year.
-If customers do not place orders, or they delay or cancel orders, we may not be able to replace the business.
+If customers do not place orders, or they delay or cancell orders, we may not be able to replace the business.
 Furthermore, because our products are configured to customer specifications, any changes, delays or cancellations of orders may result in significant, non-recoverable costs.
 As a result of the consolidation within our customer base, the customers that survive that consolidation represent a greater portion of our sales.
 Those surviving customers may have more aggressive policies regarding engaging alternative, second-source suppliers for the products we serve and, in addition, may seek, and on occasion receive, pricing, payment, intellectual property-related, or other commercial terms that are less favorable to us.
 Any of these changes could negatively impact our prices, customer orders, revenues and gross margins.
 Also, certain customers have undergone significant ownership changes, experienced management changes or have outsourced manufacturing activities, any of which may result in additional complexities in managing customer relationships and transactions.
-During the challenging economic environment experienced over the past year, we have been exposed to additional risks related to the continued financial viability of certain of our customers.
-To the extent our customers experience liquidity issues, we may be required to incur additional bad debt expense with respect to receivables owed to us by those customers.
-In addition, customers with liquidity issues may be forced to discontinue operations or may be acquired by one of our customers, and in
+As a result of the recent challenging economic environment, we have been exposed to additional risks related to the continued financial viability of certain of our customers.
+To the extent our customers experience liquidity issues, we may be required to incur additional addebt expense with respect to receivables owed to us by those customers.
+In addition, customers with liquidity issues may be forced to discontinue operations or may be acquired by one of our customers, and in either case such consolidating our customer base.
+These factors could have a material adverse effect on our business, financial condition and operating results.